 While the majority of Mexico’s agri-food imports from Alberta have traditionally been bulk commodities, like oilseeds and grains, new opportunities are emerging for food and beverages.

 Mexican consumers are increasingly looking for high quality food products in health, wellness and specialty retail products.
 To connect these opportunities with Alberta suppliers, Alberta Agriculture and Forestry (AF) led a trade mission to the Canadian Supplier Day, October 29 to 30, 2019, in Monterrey, Mexico.
-Focused on value-added products, this event was the first of its kind in Monterrey, modeled on the ‘Taste of Canada’ event that has taken place annually in the United States.
+Focused on value-added products, this event was the first of its kind in Monterrey, modelled on the ‘Taste of Canada’ event that has taken place annually in the United States.

 Three Alberta companies – Oh!
 Naturals, Sweetsmith Candy Co. and Token Bitters – participated in this event.
 They already export internationally, and they were able to gather firsthand market information, to build connections and to meet Mexican buyers as well as to profile their products and discuss sales.